Dynamical convexity and elliptic periodic orbits for Reeb flows: Introduction

 \subsection{Acknowledgements}

 We thank IMPA and IST for the warm hospitality during the preparation of this work.
-We are grateful to Viktor Ginzburg and Umberto Hryniewicz for useful conversations regarding this paper.
+We are grateful to Gabriele Benedetti, Viktor Ginzburg and Umberto Hryniewicz for useful conversations regarding this paper.
+We are also grateful to the anonymous referees for a careful reading of the manuscript and many useful suggestions.
 Part of these results were presented by the first author at the Workshop on Conservative Dynamics and Symplectic Geometry, IMPA, Rio de Janeiro, Brazil, September 2--6, 2013 and by the second author at the Mathematical Congress of Americas, Guanajuato, Mexico, August 5-9, 2013 and the VIII Workshop on Symplectic Geometry, Contact Geometry, and Interactions, IST, Lisbon, Portugal, January 30 - February 1, 2014.
 They thank the organizers for the opportunity to participate in such wonderful events.